enjaku4/rabarber/README.md

 Encountered a bug or facing a problem?

-- **Create an Issue**: If you've identified a problem or have a feature request, please create an issue on the gem's GitHub repository.
+- **Create an Issue**: If you've identified a problem, please create an issue on the gem's GitHub repository.
 Be sure to provide detailed information about the problem, including the steps to reproduce it.
 - **Contribute a Solution**: Found a fix for the issue or want to contribute to the project?
 Feel free to create a pull request with your changes.

+## Contributing

+If you want to contribute please read [contributing guidelines](https://github.com/enjaku4/rabarber/CONTRIBUTING.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Code of Conduct

+Everyone interacting in the Rabarber project is expected to follow the [code of conduct](https://github.com/enjaku4/rabarber/CODE_OF_CONDUCT.md).